 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission at no cost to you.
 Please see my full disclosure.

-When money is tight and your financials are in a crunch you really need to look at where your spending your money in order to determine the best way to save huge amounts of money.
+When money is tight and your financials are in a crunch you really need to look at where your spending your money in order to determine the best way to save money every month.

 For example take the last weeks worth of bills and receipts and figure out where you are spending the most money.
 Are you eating out too much?
 Are you spending too much on groceries?